jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

     * Number of generations

         * As big as it needs to be
-        * Could be in the billions
+        * Could be in the hundreds or the billions

     * Population size